olivercliff/pynats/pynats/lib/jidt/readme.txt

 A research paper describing the toolkit is included in the top level directory -- "InfoDynamicsToolkit.pdf".

-A tutorial, providing background to the information-theoretic measures, various estimators, and then to the JIDT toolkit itself is included in the tutorial folder (see "JIDT-TutorialSlides.pdf" for the tutorial slides, and "README-TutorialAndExercise.pdf" for further description of the tutorial exercises).
+A tutorial, providing background to the information-theoretic statistics, various estimators, and then to the JIDT toolkit itself is included in the tutorial folder (see "JIDT-TutorialSlides.pdf" for the tutorial slides, and "README-TutorialAndExercise.pdf" for further description of the tutorial exercises).

 Javadocs for the toolkit are included in the full distribution at javadocs.
 They can also be generated using "ant javadocs" (useful if you are on a git clone).